couchbase/couchbase-lite-android/README.md

 * Choose File / Import and choose the settings.gradle file in the couchbase-lite-android directory you cloned earlier
 * Hit Finish and wait for all tasks to finish (may take a while)

-**Warning** when importing, you will probably see an error like [Wrong offset: 290.
-Should be in range: 0, 230](https://code.google.com/p/android/issues/detail?id=74673), but after that you should be able to click the menu bar item "Sync Project with Gradle files" and the project should work after that
+Caveat: when importing, you may see [Wrong offset: 290.
+Should be in range: 0, 230](https://code.google.com/p/android/issues/detail?id=74673), but after that you should be able to click the menu bar item "Sync Project with Gradle files" and the project should work.

 ### Running tests